Improwised/kb.repairrabbit.github.io/content/installation-using-wizard/_index.md

 ![Screen_Shot_2018-03-05_at_11.47.23_AM](https://gitlab.com/RepairRabbit/repairrabbit/uploads/74765d15ed99b5f001c54676a61e5225/Screen_Shot_2018-03-05_at_11.47.23_AM.png)

-Below piece of configurations contains the information about the initial user who will gonna setup the system first.
+Below piece of configurations contains the information about the initial user who will install the system at the first stage.

 * `Admin Name `

-  Name of the initial user.
+  Name of the admin user.

 * `Admin Email`

-  Email of the initial admin user.
-Who will gonna setup the system and seed initial data like employee, stores, inventories etc.
+  Email of the admin user.
+Who will install the system and seed initial data like employee, stores, inventories etc.

 * `Admin Password`